ghyslain/ghyslain.me/index.md

 **Hi!** I am Ghyslain.

-I run [Indie London](https://indieldn.com/) – a series of events for entrepreneurs, developers, and bootstrappers who wish to connect, learn and share their experience of running a business.

 As Data Product Manager at [InReach Ventures](http://www.inreachventures.com/), I help transform the industry of venture capital through the development of our scalable investment workflow and automated proactive outreach - leveraging data and artificial intelligence.

+On my free time, I run [Indie London](https://indieldn.com/) – a series of events for entrepreneurs, developers, and bootstrappers who wish to connect, learn and share their experience of running a business.

 If you would like to get in touch, we can connect on [Twitter](https://twitter.com/iamghyslain) or [LinkedIn](https://www.linkedin.com/in/ghyslaingaillard).